Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Convex depends upon a consensus algorithm to ensure that everyone agrees on a single version of the truth - this is a precondition for any decentralised economic system that needs to enforce ownership of digital assets.

-The Convex consensus algorithm makes use on **Delegated Proof of Stake**.
+The Convex consensus algorithm makes use of **Delegated Proof of Stake**.
 This avoids the wasteful use of resources and energy that plagues systems based on "Proof of Work".
-As" well as offering substantially improved performance, this means that Convex presents environmentally friendly alternative to previous models such as Bitcoin or Ethereum.
+As well as offering substantially improved performance, this means that Convex presents an environmentally friendly alternative to previous models such as Bitcoin or Ethereum.

-The algorithm operates using a variant of **Conflict-free Replicated Data Type** (CRDT), which can be proven to converge to consensus thought a few rounds of random gossip between Peers.
+The algorithm operates using a variant of a **Conflict-free Replicated Data Type** (CRDT), which can be proven to converge to consensus through a few rounds of random gossip between Peers.

 ### Execution Engine

 Convex implements a full virtual machine for smart contracts, the **Convex Virtual Machine (CVM)**.
 The CVM is designed to facilitate digital economic transactions, and offers some additional innovations to facilitate the development of decentralised applications:

 * **Decentralised Data Objects** (DOs) - A system of data structures enabling efficient and secure replication of data across the Convex network, and supporting the implementation of the CVM.
-* **Convex Lisp** â€“ A powerful language where CVM code is itself expressed as Decentralised Data Objects.
-The compiler itself executes on-chain â€“ giving developers and Actors the power to construct, compile and deploy new actors on-chain without external tools.
-This enables systems of on-chain MetaActors â€“ actors which can autonomously create and manage other actors.
+* **Convex Lisp** - A powerful language where CVM code is itself expressed as Decentralised Data Objects.
+The compiler itself executes on-chain - giving developers and Actors the power to construct, compile and deploy new actors on-chain without external tools.
+This enables systems of on-chain MetaActors - actors who can autonomously create and manage other actors.
 * **Scheduled Execution** - The protocol allows for deterministic execution of Actor code at any future point in time.
 This allows for more advanced, time-based processes to be implemented on chain (without such a feature, smart contracts would need external systems and events to trigger execution at specific times, such as the Ethereum Alarm Clock )
 * **Execution Worlds** - Each account on the network (external user or Actor) is granted a secure, scriptable code execution environment with its own database.
 This enables highly interactive use of the CVM by advanced users.